 Our culture’s words are like soldiers on a mission to destroy and kill.
 Their language has a clear-cut objective, which is to defile and corrupt the soul.
-This was made too real to me a number of years ago when my then six-year-old daughter was overjoyed at some good fortune that came her way.
+This concept was made too real to me some years ago when my then six-year-old daughter verbalized her joy at some good fortune that came her way.

 She was talking to our 45-year old friend, who was not prepared for the moment, when my child exclaimed, “I am so damn excited.”

 She made that statement while flinging her arms upward and falling backward inside our van.
 My friend’s mouth dropped as she helplessly tried to regain game face.
 My innocent daughter was oblivious to the weight of her words.